 I want to do everything I can to create a healthy and happy home for my family.
 I know you do, too.
-We can’t control everything, obviously, but we do have the freedom to make choices about what products come into our home.
-Just like the tile we choose or the color of our cabinets, little things matter to how we feel in our home.
+We can’t control everything, obviously, but we do have the freedom to make choices about what products come into our own home.

-I am not likely going to change the world today, or ever know how to fix every problem, but I can give a little more thought to what I want to spray on my countertops or put on my face.
-Keep things simple.
+I am not likely going to change the world today, or ever know how to fix every problem, but I know I can give a little more thought to what I want to spray on my countertops or put on my face.

-Here is a quick list of possible ingredients/chemicals to research if you are interested (this isn’t to scare anyone, this is just intended to be helpful for those who want to learn) :
+Here is a quick non-comprehensive list of possible ingredients/chemicals to look for / research (This isn’t to scare or upset anyone, this is just intended to be a helpful start for those who want to learn more!) :

 - fragrance (phthalates)

 - flame retardants

 Whether a toxic chemical in a product poses a real and known risk, or an unlikely one, the bottom line for our family is we don’t feel the NEED to use harsh products in our home.
 And we can make changes over time.
 It’s really that simple.

 We don’t need to be lathering them on our body as lotions, breathing them in our air for scents, or using them to clean our home.
 We personally feel there are better alternatives we can use in our home.
 Do we still have questionable or unstudied products in our house?
 Yep, but we are working our way through our home, evaluating what is beneficial and working on making better choices going forward.

 I think most of us can agree that simplifying the consumption of unnecessary chemicals and redefining our definition of what is actually clean is a good idea.

 Check out the DIY shower spray we posted here and some other DIY ideas, below.